I own a freehold residence in East Finchley but still invoiced for rent, why is this and what is this?

 It is rare for properties in East Finchley and has limited impact for conveyancing in East Finchley but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges date back many centuries, but the Rent Charge Act 1977 barred the creation of fresh rentcharges post 1977.
+Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the creation of new rentcharges post 1977.

-Previous rentcharges can now be extinguished by making a lump sum payment under the Act.
-Any rentcharges that are still in existence in 2037 is to be dispensed with completely.
+Old rentcharges can now be extinguished by making a lump sum payment under the Act.
+Any rentcharges that are still in existence post 2037 will be extinguished.

 Is it the case that all East Finchley CQS (Conveyancing Quality Scheme) solicitors are on the TSB conveyancing panel?